Get started building custom filter expressions in SEM

 This section provides information to help you write custom filter expressions in SEM.

-See also: Create filters in the SEM Events Console for step-by-step instructions.
+See also: Create filters with the SEM Console for step-by-step instructions.

 About custom filter expressions